- Anna Dahlgren, Professor of Art History, Stockholm University

 Sonya Petersson’s research centers upon print media and history, word and image interaction, analog as well as digital image reproduction, and art historiography.
 In her doctoral thesis (2014), she investigated the medial transfers and semantic transformations of the eighteenth-century concept of art through the lens of the Swedish popular press, art exhibitions, and print market, in order to reassess the historiographical issue of the birth and establishment of the autonomous concept of art.
 More recently, Petersson has conducted the postdoctoral project Graphic Illustration: Picture, Concept, and Combined Mediality from the Point of View of Mechanical Reproduction (2016–19), based at Stockholm University.
 In this project, she studied how the medium of reproduction, on both semantic and material levels, intersects with image and text in the nineteenth-century illustrated press.
 Additionally, Petersson has taught art history and visual studies at Stockholm University and Södertörn University, and she is currently project assistant in digital human sciences at Stockholm University.

-National Library of Sweden.
 Katinka Ahlbom, Head of Manuscripts, Maps and Pictures and Stina Degerstedt, Head of the metadata programme.
-Currently constributing to a national survey on metadata uses.
+Have constributed to a national survey on metadata uses.

-Stockholm City Archive.
 Ann-Sofi Forsmark, Head of Development, Stockholm City Archive and Samuel Branting, Coordinator for Stockholmskällan.
-Currently constributing to a national survey on metadata uses.
+Have contributed to a national survey on metadata uses.